dotnet/docs/docs/desktop-wpf/fundamentals/styles-templates-create-apply-template.md

 ---
-title: WPF - .NET Core Desktop
+title: Create a template in WPF - .NET Core Desktop
-description: Learn how to ...
+description: Learn how to create and reference a control template in Windows Presentation Foundation and .NET Core.
 author: thraka
-ms.date: 01/01/1900
 ms.author: adegeo
+ms.date: 09/12/2019
+dev_langs: ["csharp", "vb"]
 ---

-# Do something
+# Create a template for a control

 First paragraph